 In July 2010, Paul left Oracle.
 The team added Noel Portugal (@noelportugal) in May 2011, but subsequently lost Rich and Anthony to other companies later in 2011.

 Committed to pushing forward with the original mission, Jake reformed the core team, bringing Anthony and Noel to OAUX.
-The team has since grown to fifteen strong, adding several talented developers, interaction designers, architects and researchers around the US and in Mexico.
+The team has since grown to fifteen strong, adding several talented developers, interaction and visual designers, architects and researchers around the US and in Mexico.

 Constant through change, AppsLab continues to be a small team dedicated to living and breathing new technologies, and they continue to attempt to drive innovation into Oracle’s products and champion new ideas.